Keenetic routers support the AFP (Apple File Protocol) protocol. This allows you to access files on a USB drive from the Mac OS X operating system.

 If necessary, you can enable the 'Anonymous access' option.
 In this case, all users on the local network will have full access rights without authorization.

-After configuring the Apple network, set the switch to the 'Enabled' state.
+After configuring the AFP server, set the switch to the 'Enabled' state.

 Then go to the Mac OS settings.